WorkOfStan/seablast/README.md

 ```

 ## Authentication and authorisation
-Roles are for access.
+- Roles are for access.
-Routes can only be allowed for roles (never denied).
+- Routes can only be allowed for roles (never denied).
+I.e. access to a route can be restricted to certain roles.
-Menu items can be both allowed and denied (e.g. don't show to an authenticated user).
+- Menu items can be both allowed and denied (e.g. don't show to an authenticated user).
-Groups are on top of it, e.g. for promotions etc.
+- Groups are on top of it, e.g. for promotions etc.

-- RBAC (Role-Based Access Control): SB_IDENTITY_MANAGER provided by application MUST have methods prescribed in IdentityManagerInterface, these populate FLAG_USER_IS_AUTHENTICATED and USER_ROLE_ID.
+- RBAC (Role-Based Access Control): SB_IDENTITY_MANAGER provided by application MUST have methods prescribed in [IdentityManagerInterface](https://github.com/WorkOfStan/seablast-interfaces/blob/main/src/IdentityManagerInterface.php), these populate FLAG_USER_IS_AUTHENTICATED and USER_ROLE_ID.
-- Access to a Route can be restricted to certain roles.

 ## Security
 All JSON calls and form submits MUST contain `csrfToken` handed over in the `$csrfToken` string latte variable.